MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-idvdinfo2-getaudioattributes.md

 ### -param pATR [out]

-Pointer to a <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-dvd_audioattributes">DVD_AudioAttributes</a> structure that is filled with the attributes of the specified audio stream.
+Pointer to a [DVD_AudioAttributes](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-dvd_audioattributes) structure that is filled with the attributes of the specified audio stream.

 ## -returns